What Is A Donor Area? All You Need To Know

 Lastly, although uncommon, weeks after surgery, patients can experience shock loss in the donor area.
 It’s due to the stress of the surgery itself and can be quite aggressive.
 Nevertheless, it will eventually resolve on its own.

-Fue Donor Area After 1 Month
+FUE Donor Area After 1 Month

 After a month, most of the side effects in the donor area will have subsided.
 However, if you’re experiencing shock loss, you’re going to have some bald patches.